 According to the International Lactation Consultation Association, foods high in fiber like non-instant oats, brown rice, barley, and beans can increase milk supply.3 Oats and barley contain a type of carbohydrate called beta-glucan.
 Beta-glucans have been seen to increase the secretion of prolactin, the milk-producing hormone.4

 Get some steel cut or rolled oats and make yourself a big bowl of porridge.
 Add any fruity garnish you like.
 Just make sure it tickles your taste buds.
 The satisfaction you find in tasty food can make your body release more oxytocin, the love hormone, which will keep your milk supply up.

 2. Leafy Greens, Apricot, And Figs

 Calcium-rich dark green leafy vegetables like spinach, kale, and bok choy and fruits like apricot and fig can also help.5

 Fenugreek has been used for ages to increase milk supply in lactating mothers.
-A study found that new mothers who consumed a cup of fenugreek tea (made with approximately 2 grams of fenugreek) thrice a day were able to effectively improve milk flow.4It is thought that diosgenin, a compound found in fenugreek, could be responsible for this effect due to its properties that are similar to estrogen (female sex hormone).
-In fact, it is even used in the production of synthetic estrogen.5
+A study found that new mothers who consumed a cup of fenugreek tea (made with approximately 2 g fenugreek) thrice a day were able to effectively improve milk flow.6

 Although this remedy is generally safe, fenugreek can cause stomach pain and irritation in some nursing mothers and their babies, so make sure it agrees with both of you.
 You can watch for signs like colic or gas in your baby.